The role of AI weapons in Minneapolis is a wake up call for America

 II.

 But few will tell you that.
-That is because the AI industry has billions in investment money to spend, hundreds of millions to lobby, and a tight grip on policy under this administration.
+That is because the AI industry has billions in marketing money to spend, hundreds of millions to lobby, and a tight grip on policy under this administration.
 They are interested in selling you a story where AI leads to economic and personal salvation — or American re-industrialization — in order to protect their investments and make unimaginable profits.
 These are the narratives I was forced to push endlessly while working for big tech CEOs.

 They do not want you to know what AI looks like in the real world.
 They do not want you to look at the ruins of Gaza, or the fiberoptic webs of Lyman, Ukraine.
 They do not want you to read the user guide of Palantir apps used in Minneapolis.

-They don’t want you to know that AI is everywhere so that you can train big tech’s machine learning models, so corporations can automate your work, set prices for you, discriminate against you — and potentially allow the government to target you
+They don’t want you to know that AI is everywhere so that you can train big tech’s machine learning models, so corporations can automate your work, set prices for you, discriminate against you — and potentially allow the government to target you.

 There is some debate about AI models like Claude threatening software engineering jobs — or worse, Grok undressing women and minors — but there is little mainstream discussion regarding the DHS’s AI platforms, which will soon be collecting lists of Trump’s critics from big tech companies, lists of Jewish students at universities such as my alma mater, and potentially, the protected health and social security information of the entire nation.